Sndrahel/Cute-Pets-Memory-Game/README.md

 ![Game Page]()

-The layout is simple with a plain background to allow the user to focus on the game cards.
-The memory game contains 16 cards in 4x4 style grid.
+The layout is simple with a card deck on a plain background that allow the user to focus on the game cards.
+The card deck contains 16 cards in 4x4 style grid.
+The card deck has been styled with some shadow to provide a minor 3-D effect.
+A score area is positioned above the deck and it contain a move counter, a timer and a mute button.
+Below the deck is a reset button and a information button of how to play the game.

 #### Game Cards

 ![Game Card]()

 Game cards is clickable, and turn on click.
-- Game logic: When there´s a match, cards will stay visible and be disabled from click.
+When there´s a match, cards will stay visible and be disabled from click.

 #### Score Area